laser micromachining (original) (raw)

 Definition: machining with laser radiation on a micrometer scale

-Alternative terms: laser beam micromachining, laser micro-machining
+Alternative terms: laser beam micro-machining, laser microfabrication, precision laser machining

 Opposite term: laser macromachining

-Laser micromachining (also laser beam micro-machining) means laser machining of very fine structures, typically on a scale between a few microns and a few hundred microns.
+Laser micromachining (also laser beam micro-machining) refers to laser machining of very fine structures, typically on a scale between a few microns and a few hundred microns.
 The machined parts are not always very small, but at least the structures (e.g. holes, grooves or patterns) made on them.
 A micrometer-scale precision is required (e.g. for fine-cut contours with low roughness, and small heat-affected zones), thus the related term precision laser machining.
 However, precision machining is not always part of micromachining.

 While the general methods of laser cutting, drilling etc. are described in separate articles, specific technical aspects and applications of micromachining are explained in the following.
 Typical methods of micromachining are drilling, cutting, milling, marking and structuring; micro-drilling is the clearly dominant application in terms of the number of sold machines.

 In comparison to macromachining, laser micromachining faces less competition from other fabrication methods while at the same time some typical limitations such as the relatively high energy input for removing material are less relevant.
-For those reasons, and because of the steadily growing demand for a great variety of miniature parts, micromachining can be considered a particularly important laser application.
+For these reasons, and because of the steadily growing demand for a great variety of miniature parts, micromachining can be considered a particularly important laser application.

 Relevant Properties of Laser Light

 Special properties of laser light are particularly relevant in the area of micromachining, namely the possible high spatial coherence, the potential for generating short or even ultrashort pulses, and the high optical intensities reached with such pulses.
 In fact, the applied intensity levels are often substantially higher than for macroprocessing operations, although the involved average powers are usually smaller.
-This is because in the micro-domain one works with more tightly focused laser beams and tentatively shorter pulses.
+This is because in the micro-domain one works with more tightly focused laser beams and shorter pulses.
 However, there are also cases where pulse energies of only a few nanojoules are sufficient e.g. for micro-structuring of surfaces.

 Laser Sources for Micromachining